yewstack/yew/website/docs/concepts/router.md

 Yew provides router support in the `yew-router` crate.
 To start using it, add the dependency to your `Cargo.toml`

+<--!
+Reminder: fix this when we release a new version of yew -->
 ```toml
 yew-router = {git = "https://github.com/yewstack/yew.git"}
 ```